TritonDataCenter/smartos-docs/docs/how-to-create-a-virtual-machine-from-scratch.md

 Please note that the path for the ISO image will be the relative path of the ISO to the zone you are in.
 This is why it starts with the '/'

+If you are booting from an img file rather than an iso, this may not work.
+Instead try:

+    vmadm boot b8ab5fc1-8576-45ef-bb51-9826b52a4651 disk=/debian.img,ide

 ## Use VNC to Connect to the VM

 The `vmadm` tool can print out the information on the VM.
 You can also